jhumphry/parse_args/README.md

 3.  to use the new features in Ada 2005 and Ada 2012 to their best advantage.

-## Copyright

-The package is provided under the permissive ISC-style license:

-> Copyright (c) 2014, James Humphry
->
-> Permission to use, copy, modify, and/or distribute this software for any
-> purpose with or without fee is hereby granted, provided that the above
-> copyright notice and this permission notice appear in all copies.
->
-> THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH
-> REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY
-> AND FITNESS.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT,
-> INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM
-> LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE
-> OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR
-> PERFORMANCE OF THIS SOFTWARE.

 ## Using the `Parse_Args` package

 The core of the package is the `Argument_Parser` type.
 An object of